 - Record how you feel at the end of the week.
 Also, note any feedback you've received from others during your implementation.
 Was the feedback mostly positive or negative?
 How can you adjust based on that feedback?

 As always, you should comment below and let me know if this helped you.
 I'd recommend sharing this with an accountability partner who will keep you honest and support your steps.
-If you find any of this extremely difficult or your instinctively reject it, you might consider getting a coach (I mean I am here to help) to work through the process.
-Definitely, share it on your social media to see how others handle these challenges.
+If you find any of this extremely difficult or your instinctively reject it, schedule an appointment and we can work through it together.